darmou/function_reducer/README.md

 # Introduction
 The normal way to use a reducer is to have a switch statement with the action having a type and payload.
-This reducer makes it easier to function
+This reducer makes it easier to dispatch a function with some named parameters.

 # To use this function reducer:
 ```
-import function_reducer from "function_reducer";
+import functionReducer from "function_reducer";
 import todosStore from "./todosStore";

 function App() {
-  const [state, dispatch] = React.useReducer(function_reducer, initialState);
+  const [state, dispatch] = React.useReducer(functionReducer, initialState);

  ....